 4. Investment portfolios should be consistent with investment horizon

-A final point to discuss is what represents the ideal investment portfolio for a TFSA.
-There should be two key considerations when deciding on an appropriate investment portfolio:
+A final point for discussion is what represents the ideal investment portfolio for a TFSA.
+There really should be two key considerations when deciding on an appropriate investment portfolio:

-- As highlighted above, TFSA investments should be ten-year or longer investments, and portfolios should reflect this reality.
+- As highlighted above, TFSA investments should be for ten years or longer, and portfolios should reflect this reality.

-- Since TFSAs do not attract income tax or CGT, the risk/return characteristics of TFSA portfolios are neutral to whether returns come from capital gain, interest or dividends.
+- Since TFSAs do not attract income tax or capital gains tax, the risk/return characteristics of TFSA portfolios are neutral to whether returns come from capital gain, interest or dividends.

 One way to simplify this problem is to evaluate different investment strategies with reference to a long-term return and volatility measure, and see how they stack up.
-In Figure 2 we do exactly that, highlighting the ten-year annualised returns and volatility statistics for a number of potential TFSA investment options.
+In Figure 2 we do exactly that, highlighting the fifteen-year annualised returns and volatility statistics for a number of potential TFSA investment options:

-Figure 2: Fifteen-year annualised return/volatility for a number of investment options
+Figure 2: Fifteen-year annualised return/volatility for a number of TFSA investment options to 31 December 2019

 Figure 2 illustrates what most of us already know intuitively – more conservative portfolio choices merely reduce the likely long-term investment returns without really adding anything.
-Similarly, fixed income investments, while they might appear attractive as they attempt to maximise the value of the tax saving, will also disappoint in terms of their total long-term investment returns.
+Fixed income investments can appear attractive as they attempt to maximise the value of the tax saving (the logic being that interest is taxed at a higher effective rate than capital gains).
+However, this logic is flawed – it is not only the value of the tax saving that matters – it is the sum of the tax saving and the investment return achieved.
+As can be seen in Figure 2, fixed income investments tend to disappoint in terms of their total long-term investment returns.

 TFSAs are a great initiative from government to encourage savings in South Africa, and they are important tools for a financial advisor.
 However, it is important to set them up correctly as long-term investments in order to maximise the value of the client’s lifetime tax benefit.